abilandz/PH8124/Lecture_8/Lecture_8.md

 jobs -l
 # [2]+  7941 Running                 ( echo "Subshell PID: ${BASHPID}"; date; date -q; sleep 10m ) > output.log 2> error.log &
 ```
 In the same fashion, we can terminate only the subshell execution, without affecting the script execution from which the subshell was launched.
 This is true whether or not subshell is executed in the background.
-For instance, if we have the following schematic situation:
+For instance, we can have the following schematic implementation in the script:

 ```bash
 some code